anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/30-streaming-replication.md

 As all secondaries should be able to become primaries, it makes sense to configure all nodes right from the beginning.

-Similar to `postgres.conf` the `pg_hba.conf` file is assumed to be located in the `$PGDATA` dir.
+Similar to `postgres.conf` the `pg_hba.conf` file is assumed to be located in the `$PGDATA` directory.
 While it is possible to supply the `postgres` startup command with a `pg_hba.conf` location there is a more elegant way: set the location in the `postgres.conf` file.

 Create a `pg_hba.conf` and **recreate the `postgresql-configs` Config Map**: